Romarionijim/API-Project/README.md

 # API-Project

-purpose is to send different API requests to the server to test and assert the response.
+The purpose of this project is to perform API tests on an a 100% api apps that do not have a UI in order to send different API requests to the server to test and valdiate the response.

 The first API test was done on ynet website with some selenium integration and https://yesno.wtf/api website without a UI interface.